interfect/pySX127x/README.md

 ### Microchip transceiver IC ###
 Likewise Microchip has the chip [RN2483](http://ww1.microchip.com/downloads/en/DeviceDoc/50002346A.pdf)

-The [pySX127x](https://github.com/mayeranalytics/pySX127x) project will therefore be renamed to pyLoRa at some point.
+The [spi-lora](https://github.com/mayeranalytics/spi-lora) project will therefore be renamed to pyLoRa at some point.

 # LoRaWAN
-LoRaWAN is a LPWAN (low power WAN) and, and  **pySX127x** has almost no relationship with LoRaWAN.
+LoRaWAN is a LPWAN (low power WAN) and, and  **spi-lora** has almost no relationship with LoRaWAN.
 Here we only deal with the interface into the chip(s) that enable the physical layer of LoRaWAN networks.
-If you need a LoRaWAN implementation have a look at [Jeroennijhof](https://github.com/jeroennijhof)s [LoRaWAN](https://github.com/jeroennijhof/LoRaWAN) which is based on pySX127x.
+If you need a LoRaWAN implementation have a look at [Jeroennijhof](https://github.com/jeroennijhof)s [LoRaWAN](https://github.com/jeroennijhof/LoRaWAN) which is based on spi-lora.

 By the way, LoRaWAN is what you need when you want to talk to the [TheThingsNetwork](https://www.thethingsnetwork.org/), a "global open LoRaWAN network".
 The site has a lot of information and links to products and projects.